 Our primary concern is locating and isolating the services entering the property through the garden.
 C.A.T. detectors are useful for detecting conduit metal pipes encasing electricity or water, but not much use identifying plastic Gas pipes or Fibre Optics.

 It's a good idea to eliminate risk and hand dig narrow trenches between the service points off highway and the trees to be excavated with the intention to intercept service entries.

-Once the hard work is done, it is a relative easy job for the mechanical excavator to dig out the rootball under careful instruction.
+Once the hard work of tree surgeon is done, it is a relative easy job for the mechanical excavator to dig out the rootball under careful instruction.

 Lifting two tonne of tree and rootball requires subtle guidance of the lift.
 The broad nylon sling is prevented from biting into the bark by a woollen carpet wrapped a few times around the trunk.
 Positioning the lift as low as possible for strength yet maintaining an equilibrium for hoisting.

-provincialtrees.com believe tree heritage is far more important in the Nth West than any other region of the UK.
+provincialtrees.com like ours believes that tree heritage is far more important in the Nth West than any other region of the UK.
 Our once industrial heartlands now cultivates a far greater range of species than could be anticipated.
-Our advice and decisions are structured from academic tree growth understanding, continuous professional development and more than 25 years experience.
+Our Urban tree specialists’ advice and decisions are structured from academic tree growth understanding, continuous professional development and more than 25 years experience.

 Caring for a tree creates a sustainable environment for the future.

 The Arboricultural Association and The Royal Forestry Society

 Approved Urban Tree Specialist by The Institute of Chartered Foresters.